opencast/opencast/docs/guides/admin/docs/modules/paella.player7/plugins/org.opencast.paella.downloadsPlugin.md

 }
 ```

+The plugin is enabled when `enabled` is true and one of the two conditions (`enableOnLicenses` or `enableOnWritePermission`) is valid.

 Configuration parameters:

-- **enableOnlyLicenses**: The plugin is enabled if the `episode license` match any of the the licenses
+- **enableOnLicenses**: The plugin is enabled if the `episode license` match any of the the licenses

     Valid values: `false` / Array strings